-This policy is written in accordance with all current and updated legislation related to safeguarding in schools; the most recent edition of Keeping Children Safe in Education (KCSIE); the London Child Protection Procedures; Working Together to Safeguard Children; Information Sharing ; and

-Safeguarding Handbook: Andrew Hall, Safeguarding in Schools.
+This policy is written in accordance with all legislation related to safeguarding in schools; the most recent edition of Keeping Children Safe in Education (KCSIE); the London Child Protection Procedures March 2018; Working Together to Safeguard Children 2018 (as updated in 2020); Information Sharing 2018; and Safeguarding Handbook: Andrew Hall, Safeguarding in Schools 2019.
 All sources of information can be found in Appendix 9.